superDJM/factorial/README.md

 see more detail in doc

-#Tutorial
+# Tutorial

 Just type and enter

-`javac Factorial.java && java Factorial 100`
+`>cd code && javac Factorial.java && java Factorial 100`

 then run and check result
 # Performance test